Stuycs-K/final-project-3-nzeutons-tengj/WORKLOG.md

 ### 5/24

 * Tried in class to convert to convert python files to java, agreed to instead change methods\/algorithms to be coded in C

+### 5/25

+* Found inconsistencies in our second set of operations when testing our algorithm, working on debugging to find the problem

+### 5/31

+* Started working on presentation file (created outline for presentation layout)

+### 6/1

+* Finished presentation file (worked on sections I + III)